It is the same for the rest of the world too.

 1. Web Application:

 Several surveys have found conclusive evidence that over 80% of smartphone users prefer apps over mobile websites.
-Web apps are your websites optimized for the mobile phone users.
+Web apps are your websites optimized for mobile phone users.

 2. Native Application: